-The Supreme Court on Friday referred to a Constitution bench a Public Interest Litigation challenging the validity of Section 497 of the Indian Penal Code, which deals with adultery, ANI reported.
+The Supreme Court on Friday referred to a five-judge Constitution bench a Public Interest Litigation challenging the validity of Section 497 of the Indian Penal Code, which deals with adultery, NDTV reported.

 The petition had asked why a married woman, who is equally liable for committing adultery with another married man, is not punished along with the man.
 On December 8, 2017, the top court had issued a notice to the Centre in the case and asked it to reply within four weeks.